ryedin/site/_guide/01-introduction.md

 # Get ready

-If you haven't already, install the Convox Command Line Interface (see [Getting Started](https://convox.com/docs/getting-started/)).
+If you haven't already, install the Convox Command Line Interface (see [Installation](https://convox.com/docs/installation/)).

 Now run `convox doctor` to run the first checklist: